-Potomac offers a variety of events, clubs, groups, professional development opportunities, and programs that support the goals of diversity and inclusion.
+Potomac offers a variety of events, groups, professional development opportunities, and programs that support the goals of diversity and inclusion.
 Some of these opportunities are listed below.

 Cultural Competence Forums (CCF)

 Cultural Competence Forums are monthly opportunities for faculty and staff to learn about and discuss issues related to cultural competence.
 Each month’s forum focuses on a different topic, and we often incorporate current events, video clips, and news articles into our conversations.
 Past topics have included socioeconomic diversity at Potomac, “bro culture,” and takeaways from the People of Color Conference.
 All Potomac faculty and staff members are welcome.